Easy Sauerkraut Soup

 Drain the sauerkraut.

 Drain the sauerkraut and squeeze out any excess liquid.
-This is important if you’re using sauerkraut that is kept in a vinegar-based solution.
+This is important if you’re using sauerkraut that is kept in a vinegar solution.

 If you don’t squeeze out some of the liquid, the soup will taste very vinegary.
-In case you really like a strong vinegar flavor, then feel free to skip this step.
+In case you like a strong vinegar flavor, feel free to skip this step.

 Fry the pancetta bacon.

 If the pancetta bacon isn’t already pre-cut, cut it into small cubes.
-Then heat oil in a large pot, then add the pancetta bacon and fry it on medium-high heat for around 5 minutes until the fatty pieces appear clear.
+Then heat the oil in a large pot over medium-high heat and add the pancetta bacon.

 Add the onion.

-Then add the chopped onion pieces and sauté them on medium heat for around 5-6 minutes until translucent.
+Then add the chopped onion pieces and cook over medium heat for about 5 minutes until translucent.
 Stir regularly.

 Add the potato and garlic.